krmohammed/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - Task 5: Creates an empty class named BaseGeometry.
 - Task 6: Extends BaseGeometry with an area() method that raises an Exception.
 - Task 7: Adds integer_validator() method to BaseGeometry to validate integer values.
+- Task 8: Creates a Rectangle class that inherits from BaseGeometry with private width and height.

 ## Prerequisites